saulpw/visidata/vdplus/k8s/README.md

 ## Prerequisties

-All of these should be installable through your OS's standard package manager.
+All of these should be installable through your OS's standard package manager (Snaps, PPAs).
+However, most of these also have oneliner `curl` commands to install simple static binaries.

   * [`doctl`](https://github.com/digitalocean/doctl): Talking to the Digital Ocean API.
+  * [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/): Talking to the Kubernetes API.
   * [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html): Infrastructure As Code.
 Talking to the k8s API.
   * [Helm](https://v3.helm.sh/docs/intro/install/) (v2.5.1): Kubernetes package manager.

 ## Authenticate with Digital Ocean

-The DO Access Token is present at `k8s/secrets.tf` as the variable named `do_vd_key`.
+The VisiData DO Access Token is present at `k8s/secrets.tf` as the variable named `do_vd_key`.
 Setup the DO admin CLI tool with `doctl auth init` and paste the DO token when prompted.

+If the cluster is already created you can skip to 'Connecting `kubectl` to the cluster'.

 ## Creating/updating the cluster

+Terraform provides what's known as [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code).
+This is the practice of maintaining the exact and reproducible state of the compute resources and cluster in source code.
+It is possible to manually issue `doctl` (to create VMs) and `kubectl` (to create k8s apps) commands, but that quickly becomes unweildly.
+Instead it is possible to create a suite of `.tf` files that declaritvely define the infrastructure and then a `terraform apply` should always be able ensure that the state of the locally described infrastructure in code matches the state of the real resources in the wild.

 All `terraform` commands need to be run within the `k8s/` folder.